-LED Behavior for the Nodes
+LED Behavior for the Gateways

 After powering up and binding the Gateway and its Nodes, verify all devices are communicating properly.
-A Node will not sample its inputs until it is communicating with the Gateway to which it is bound.
 When testing communication between the Gateway and Node, verify all radios and antennas are at least two meters apart or the communications may fail.
-This table lists the LED behavior for the Node models with one LED.
+This table lists the LED behavior for the board-model Gateways with one LED.

+LED (Bi-color) Gateway Status

+(green on) Power ON

-LED (Bi-color) Gateway Status Radio link okay (green and red flashing alternately) Binding mode (red flashing, once every three seconds) Radio link error (red flashing, once every second) Device error
+(green and red flashing alternately) Binding mode

+(red flashing) Device Error

+(green and red flashing together, looks yellow-orange) Modbus Communication Active

+(red flashing) Modbus Communication Error